kkrachenfels/kkrachenfels.github.io/index.md

     - Informally presented results comparing results of training based on proportions of unsupervised and supervised training data used.

 {% include_relative _includes/publications.md %}

+## Other Work

+I play and compose music sometimes!
+You can check out my <a href="https://www.youtube.com/@birdbard" target="_blank">music youtube channel</a>.

+- **March 2025** I did the music & audio for our video game, Sashimi Slayer, which is exhibiting at alt.ctrl.GDC this March 19-21!
+Learn more about the game <a href="https://linktr.ee/shrimpfriedricegames" target="_blank">here</a>!
+And vote on our game <a href="https://gdconf.com/news/play-and-vote-these-showstopping-altctrlgdc-games-gdc-2025" target="_blank">here</a> :)